Meet Our Guides

 Originally from the Midwest, Ms. Rachel studied at Valparaiso University, majoring in both German and Geography and graduating with her bachelor’s degree in 2005.
 She later attended the University of Wisconsin – Madison where she earned her master’s degree in 2011.
 Before joining Hala Kahiki, Ms. Rachel supported the social, emotional, behavioral, and mental health of children in public schools for almost 10 years .

 Ms. Rachel has called Lānaʻi home since 2021 when her spouse, Ben, became pastor of Lānaʻi Union Church.
-In 2023, she became a charter participant of Hala Kahiki’s Apprenticeship Program where she took additional early childhood education coursework and became skilled as a Montessori Assistant Guide.
-Ms. Rachel appreciates the Montessori approach because it so easily integrates her training and expertise toward the development of the whole child.
+In 2023, she became a charter participant of Hala Kahiki’s Apprenticeship Program where she took additional early childhood education coursework and practiced various approaches to best support Montessori classrooms.
+Additionally, Ms. Rachel helps identify individual learning needs and provides coordinated support for our young learners.

 After 13 long winters in Wisconsin, Ms. Rachel has grown to love life on Lānaʻi and all it has to offer.
 When she’s not playing softball with the Lānaʻi adult softball league, Ms. Rachel loves traveling, hiking, snorkeling, and yoga.